List of River City characters introduced in 2002–2003

-River City is a long running BBC Scotland soap opera set in the fictional Glasgow suburb of Shieldinch in Scotland.
+River City was a long running BBC Scotland soap opera set in the fictional Glasgow suburb of Shieldinch in Scotland.
 This is a list of characters who first appeared on the programme during 2002 and 2003, listed in order of their first appearance.

 Moira Henderson

 Moira Henderson is a fictional character from the BBC Scotland soap opera River City played by Jo Cameron Brown.

 Moira was the wife of George Henderson.
 She was killed in a car crash caused by her grandson Brian Henderson (William Ruane).

 George Henderson

 George Henderson is a fictional character from the BBC Scotland soap opera River City played by John Murtagh.
 George was a taxi driver.

 His wife killed in a car crash caused by his grandson Brian Henderson (William Ruane).
 He discovers that Alice Henderson (Lorraine McIntosh) is not his biological daughter.

 His second wife was Shirley Henderson (Barbara Rafferty).
 In 2007, he died from a terminal brain tumour.